 There are exceptions to this rule.
 Some daily newsletters work great, but if you choose this route, make sure subscribers know what they’ve signed up for!
 If subscribers do begin to suffer from email fatigue, use a last-ditch message to stop them from unsubscribing completely. for example, ask those who are about to unsubscribe if they’d like to receive fewer emails instead.

 If you want to know why people aren’t reading your emails, ask the ones who unsubscribed.
 Frank and honest feedback isn’t always easy to hear, but you’ll learn the most from it.
 When a user subscribes, have a checkbox to ask them why they are leaving.
 Do you email too often?
 Has your information become irrelevant?
 Answering this question will help you improve your service to existing subscribers.

 13. Don't let your email fail

 With email validation, we (The Checker) will find out which emails don't exist anymore or never existed at all (typos, temporary emails, and false addresses).
 You will end up only with the valid emails, therefore raising your deliverability and helping to keep a healthy email marketing strategy.
 Imagine that over a year, those 30,000 emails turned into 22,000 legitimate emails, because 20% of emails are not authentic after a year, and this number doubles if you are talking about corporative emails.
 We saved you from 8,000 potential problems and hard bounces.
-Oh, we have algorithms and technology which does that in a few seconds and very efficiently, with 99,9% rates of success.
+We have algorithms and technology that do that in a few seconds and very efficiently, with 99,9% success rates.

 In the long run, this makes a massive difference for your business.
 Don't ever be afraid to see your email list shrink.
 That's good, as you're focusing on better emails with higher chances of being read.
 Write good content, and those users will bond with you and turn into costumers!
 We call it a good email marketing strategy that converts and helps you build your brand.
 In the long run, that's what you want.